spbu-math-cs/class0-user1753/README.md

 # :wave: The Basics of GitHub

 ## Information about me
-Name: Arina Pozharskaya
+name: Arina Pozharskaya

-Studying group: 24б06
+studying group: 24б06

 telegram: @twanbah